My Pregnancy Emergency Forced Me to Remember the Power of My Voice

 Returning home from work one Friday, I started to experience some pain in my belly.
 “Are these Braxton Hicks contractions?
 Is it gas?
 What did I eat for lunch?”
 I drank some water, stretched out on the couch, and put my feet up.
 Strangely, the pains continued every few minutes.
 I called the doctor, and the doctor said to just relax, that it would go away soon and that I should enjoy my weekend.

-The pains intensified throughout the day, and by evening, I was disillusioned, fatigued, and I couldn't take anymore.
-When we arrived back at the hospital and the doctor saw my condition, his facetious attitude from earlier in the day was replaced with an "oops" demeanour.
-He realised I never should have been sent home.
+The pains intensified throughout the day, and by evening, I was disillusioned, fatigued, and I couldn’t take anymore.
+When we arrived back at the hospital and the doctor saw my condition, his facetious attitude from earlier in the day was replaced with an “oops” demeanor.
+He realized I never should have been sent home.

 The next several hours were spent undergoing test after test and being pumped with painkillers to ease the crisis in my body.
 Questions constantly looped through my head: “Why doesn’t anyone know what’s wrong?
 I’m sure I’m going to lose my baby.
 I might not even make it through this.”
 The anguish was getting the best of me.